 Now that you know what domains are, you can also learn some interesting facts about domain names, as compiled by the guys at Openhost.

-Simply memorize a few and you can stand tall among your peers or colleagues at work.
-Without any more fluff, let’s get to the meat of it as provided.
+Memorize a few, and you can stand tall among your peers or colleagues at work.
+So, without any more fluff, let’s get to its meat as provided.
 Bear in mind some of the statistics change rapidly.

 Did You Know?